Mary Roduta Roberts, PhD, BScOT

 Research

-Dr. Roduta Roberts draws from diverse academic backgrounds to improve research and practice in health professions education and educational measurement.
-Her research aims to contribute to better practices in assessment, support and promote evidence-informed decision-making, and demonstrate the potential of assessment for enabling educational and social outcomes.
+Dr. Roduta Roberts draws from her diverse academic backgrounds to improve research and practice in health professions education and educational measurement.
+Her research aims to contribute to better assessment practices, support and promote evidence-informed decision-making, and demonstrate the potential of assessment for enabling positive educational and social outcomes.
 As an education researcher, Dr. Roduta Roberts works to support the development of capable and competent health professionals who continue to be active learners and contribute positively to the lives of their clients and communities.
 Her research is collaborative, working with instructors, curriculum groups, and other educational and health researchers locally, nationally, and internationally.
 Dr. Roduta Roberts advises students on projects involving quantitative methods, research design, and applied measurement.
-Her education research has been funded by the Faculty of Rehabilitation Medicine, University of Alberta's Teaching and Learning Enhancement Fund (TLEF), Social Sciences and Humanities Research Council (SSHRC), and the Institute of Educational Sciences (IES; US Department of Education).
+Her education research has been funded by the Faculty of Rehabilitation Medicine, University of Alberta's Teaching and Learning Enhancement Fund (TLEF), Social Sciences and Humanities Research Council of Canada (SSHRC), and the Institute of Educational Sciences (IES; US Department of Education).

 Teaching